 Firstly, if you are staying more than 15 days and from a Western country, you'll still need a visa (or approval letter from an agent) in advance.
-If your visit is less than 15 days, some nationalities are now visa-exempt (for a single visit not multiple-entry trips).
+If your visit is less than 15 days, some nationalities are now visa-exempt (for a single visit, not multiple-entry trips).

 Tourist visas are valid for either 30 days or 90 days.
 A single-entry 30-day visa costs US$20, a three-month multiple-entry visa is US$70.
 Only United States nationals are able to arrange one-year visas.

-Until recently there have been two methods of applying for a visa: a Visa on Arrival (VOA) via online visa agents, or via a Vietnamese embassy or consulate.
+Until recently there have been two methods of applying for a visa: a Visa on Arrival (VOA) via online visa agents; or via a Vietnamese embassy or consulate.
 That is changing as e-visas have been rolled out (for a limited number of nationalities).

 Visa on Arrival (VOA) is the preferred method for most travellers arriving by air, since it's cheaper, faster and you don't have to part with your passport by posting it to an embassy.
 Online visa agencies email the VOA to you directly.

-It can only be used if you are flying into any of Vietnam's five international airports, not at land crossings.
+It can only be used if you are flying into any of Vietnam's six international airports, not at land crossings.
 The process is straightforward: you fill out an online application form and pay the agency fee (around US$20).
-You'll then receive by email a VOA approval letter signed by Vietnamese immigration which you print out and show on arrival, where you pay your visa stamping fee in US dollars, cash only.
+You'll then receive by email a VOA approval letter signed by Vietnamese immigration that you print out and show on arrival, where you pay your visa stamping fee in US dollars, cash only.
 The single-entry stamping fee is US$25, a multiple-entry stamping fee is US$50.

 There are many visa agents, but there are some inefficient cut-priced operators out there.
-It's recommended to stick to well-established companies, the following two are professional and efficient:
+It's recommended to stick to well-established companies; the following two are professional and efficient:

-Vietnam Visa Center (www.vietnamvisacenter.org) Competent all-rounder with helpful staff well-briefed on the latest visa situation.
+Vietnam Visa Center (www.vietnamvisacenter.org) Competent all-rounder with helpful staff well briefed on the latest visa situation.
 Offers a two-hour express service for last-minute trips.

 A pilot e-visa program introduced in early 2017 allows visitors to apply for visas online through the Vietnam Immigration Department.
-Citizens of 40 countries are eligible, including those from the UK and the USA (though not Australians, Canadians or New Zealanders)
+Citizens of 40 countries are eligible, including those from the UK and the USA (though not Australians, Canadians or New Zealanders).